Karsten Lunze MD, MPH, DrPH, FACPM, FAAP

 Biography

 Karsten Lunze holds a medical degree and doctorates in genetic epidemiology and public health.
-Following clinical training in pediatrics at Charité Berlin, Germany, and the Johns Hopkins Children's Center, Baltimore, MD, and in public health/preventive medicine and addiction medicine at BMC, he has conducted research concerned with individual and structural risks among people in HIV key populations.
-Karsten's federally and foundation-supported global health research aims to improve access to care for disadvantaged populations worldwide by addressing intersectional stigma and other barriers to prevention and care via multi-level behavioral and pharmacological interventions for people with addictions, HIV, TB and other conditions.
+Following clinical training in pediatrics at Charité Berlin, Germany, and the Johns Hopkins Children's Center, Baltimore, MD, and in public health/preventive medicine and addiction medicine at BMC, he has conducted research concerned with individual and structural risks affecting disadvantaged populations.
+His clinical health services research has been devoted to improving the health of women and newborns in resource-limited environments.
+Karsten's federally and foundation-supported global health research aims to improve access to quality care for disadvantaged populations worldwide by addressing intersectional stigma and other barriers to prevention and care via multi-level behavioral and pharmacological interventions for people with addictions, HIV, TB and other conditions.

 Director of Global Health, Section of General Internal Medicine, Department of Medicine, Boston Medical Center